 Go to Petrzalka for the best views of the cityscape.
 Being one of the more modernized parts of the city, you’ll be able to get a great view from any one of the city’s tallest buildings.

-Looking for some peace and quiet?
-Try Nove Mesto (also known as New Town).
-It’s a mostly residential area full of green spaces to walk around and relax in, so it’s removed from most of the city’s excitement.
+Nove Mesto/ New Town is a mostly residential area full of green spaces to walk around and relax in, so it’s removed from most of the city’s excitement.

 With its public transport system, no place in Bratislava should be too far out of reach to get the most out of your trip, no matter where you decide to stay.